jlgerber/cpp_happy_fun_time/session_02/session02.md

 #### Addresses

 That is where the address comes in.
 The address of a variable is roughly the bit that it starts at, when counting from zero all the way up to the largest bit of memory physically crammed into the computer you are sitting at.

 Now, truthfully, this is not quite accurate.
 There is a level of indirection or two between the physical location in memory and the logical location you deal with when writing a program.
 However, suffice it to say, as far as you are concerned, every variable you define lives at a particular memory address provided to you by the operating system.

 So really, you can think of variable names as convenient labels for memory addresses.
 Each variable represents a memory address.
-Thankfully.

 ##### Ampersand